syedwaseemjan/RiskManager/README.md

     $ chmod -x $(find tests/ -name '*.py')  - (To make your testcase files not executable.
 This command is tested on MAC only)
     $ nosetests -v

+### Build the frontend (Optional):
+Do it only if you have made any changes in the frontend code otherwise I have already pushed build.js in dist folder.

+    $ cd app/frontend/app
+    $ npm run build

 #### 5. Run the server:

     $ python runserver.py